pps789/operating-system-2018/README.md

 > 4. `record_process` transforms `struct task_struct` form into `struct prinfo` form.
 > 5. After calling `record_process`, `traverse_process` saves current result to `struct trv_result`. `struct trv_result` contains of `int nr`, `int nr_max` and `strcut prinfo *buf`.
 > 6. After all `traverse_process` end, `sys_ptree(380)` returns the number of total process entries on process.
 > 7. `test_ptree.c` recieves result from `sys_ptree(380)`.
-Then, it prints process tree, number of copied entries and number of total entires on console.
+Then, it prints process tree on cosole.
+Additionally it prints number of copied entries and number of total entires.

 > ## Process tree investigation
 > As you build kernel and run `test_ptree.c`,  you can see  process tree printed on the screen.